-The original version of this illustration was intended as a professional resource, but as Social Distancing entered the global vocabulary and #quarantinewithkids started trending, I wanted to create a resource for parents who are helping kids process the experience of being a kid during a pretty scary time.
+The first draft of this illustration was created as a professional resource, but as Social Distancing entered the global vocabulary and #quarantinewithkids started trending, I wanted to create a resource for parents who are helping kids process the experience of being a kid during a pretty scary time.

 There is a great visual floating around parent circles on social media right now that says something to the effect of “what kids will remember is how they felt.”
 This is both really true and a bit untrue- depending on how old a particular child is now.
 What we know about developing minds is that memories are more likely to be coded when they are emotionally charged (which the exception of trauma, which is so emotionally loaded that brain processes- including memory formation- often go offline).
 Because of this, it’s likely that even younger kids will remember their experience in their family during the pandemic.